-Heatmaps simplify the otherwise complicated dynamics of your site, using simple visual representations and instant updates You can learn how users tend to navigate your site and make changes accordingly.
+Heatmaps simplify the otherwise complicated dynamics of your site, using simple visual representations and instant updates.
+You can learn how users navigate your site and make changes accordingly.

 6. Integration with Add-Ons and Tools

-Website owners can then focus on ways to improve their website rather than tinker with the exact specifications of the software to get it to work.
+Website owners can then focus on improving their website rather than tinker with the exact specifications of the software to get it to work.

 7. Heatmaps Guide to Improve Your Site